govau/notify-client-java/DOCUMENTATION.md

 #### emailReplyToId (optional)

 This is an email reply-to address specified by you to receive replies from your users.
-Your service cannot go live until at least one email address has been set up for this.
+Your service cannot go live until you set up at least one of these email addresses.
 To set up:

-1. Log into your GOV.UK Notify account.
+1. Sign into your GOV.UK Notify account.
 1. Go to __Settings__.
 1. Check that you are in the correct service.
 If you are not, select __Switch service__ in the top right corner of the screen and select the correct one.
 1. Go to the Email section and select __Manage__ on the "Email reply to addresses" row.